hallorant/bigmit/cocousb/README.md

 You might ask why we don't run the 1/8" mono plug out the hole the power cord went out?
 This seems reasonable until you look inside the case.
 The strain relief posts are right behind this opening and you cannot fit the 1/8" plug in that space without cutting those posts out.
-A small hole seemed to me to be a less scary than cutting out the posts.
+A small hole seemed less scary to me than cutting out the posts.

 #### Attach the DC-DC Step-up Boost Converter Dual Output Power Supply